Mabinogi (video game)

+Release

 The game service is available in South Korea, Japan, Taiwan, Hong Kong, Mainland China, North America, Oceania, and Israel.

 The North American closed beta test began on January 30, 2008.
 The pre-open beta only available to Fileplanet users was released on March 5.
 The full open beta was released on March 6 and the North American localization of Mabinogi was released on March 27.